ecronix/react-most-wanted/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 It should be a `shell` for my further applications with the minimum features I would like them to have.
 Because of that it should be as simple as possible but with no regrets for the feature implementation.

+You can find a example of this project in this [DEMO](https://react-most-wanted.firebaseapp.com/).

+I tried to make the project as clean as possible and to use all libraries in they're pure way.

 ## Features